vsg-dev/vsgTutorial/2_Foundations/Allocator.md

 Average frame rate = 1143.24fps
 ~~~

-While we see significant improvements in performance for scene graph traversals and rendering performance the vsg::Allocator does presently add an overhead when allocating and deleting objects as see by the slightly longer load, release and delete times show above.
-The initial focus in development of the vsg::Allocator been improving performance of traversals and rendering of the scene graph rather than lowering start up/shutdown speed, longer term it is planned to optimize the allocation and deallocation algorithm to lower this overhead.
+While we see significant improvements in performance for scene graph traversals and rendering performance the vsg::Allocator does presently add an overhead when allocating and deleting objects as seen by the slightly longer load, release and delete times show above.
+The initial focus in development of the vsg::Allocator has been improving performance of traversals and rendering of the scene graph rather than lowering start up/shutdown speed, longer term it is planned to optimize the allocation and deallocation algorithm to lower this overhead.

 ---